Vietnam.vn - Nền tảng quảng bá Việt Nam

 The life of guerrillas in the Cu Chi tunnels is realistically recreated in the film (Photo: Provided by the film crew).

 In the 1980s, the 4-episode series Saigon Special Forces (1984-1986) also created an unprecedented ticket fever in the North and South.
-Directed by Long Van and starring famous actors such as Quang Thai, Ha Xuyen, Thanh Loan, Thuong Tin, Thuy An...
+Directed by director Long Van and starring famous actors such as Quang Thai, Ha Xuyen, Thanh Loan, Thuong Tin, Thuy An...
 Saigon Special Forces highlighted the bravery, strategy, intelligence, and heroic losses and sacrifices of Saigon Special Forces soldiers operating in enemy territory.
-This series captured the hearts of audiences, attracting up to 10 million viewers per episode and demonstrating the power of Vietnamese cinema at one time.
+This series captured the hearts of audiences, attracting up to 10 million viewers per episode and demonstrating the power of Vietnamese cinema at that time.

 The film was conceived by director Bui Thac Chuyen (who is also the screenwriter) for many years with the ambition of creating a realistic, even naked war film, breaking the illustrative stereotypes that other war films have fallen into.

-With a large budget, this is also the first time a Vietnamese war film has mobilized many heavy weapons that the US military used in the war in South Vietnam at that time, such as M-48 Patton tanks, M113 ACAV armored vehicles, UH-1 Iroquois helicopters, Giang Thuyen Swift Boat (PCF) Patrol Craft Fast warships, LCM-8 small landing craft and other types of military weapons and equipment.
+With a large budget, this is also the first time a Vietnamese war film has mobilized many heavy weapons that the US army used in the war in South Vietnam at that time such as M-48 Patton tanks, M113 ACAV armored vehicles, UH-1 Iroquois helicopters, Giang Thuyen Swift Boat (PCF) Patrol Craft Fast warships, LCM-8 small landing craft and other types of military weapons and equipment.
 Thanks to that, the confrontations between tanks, warships, heavy weapons between the professional US army and the "barefoot and steel-willed" Cu Chi guerrillas are convincing and attractive to viewers.
 This large investment also helps Tunnels: The Sun in the Dark escape the simple illustrations of war like many previous films and has the stature of an international film.

 The victory of Tunnels: The Sun in the Dark (expected revenue of over 200 billion VND) really excited Vietnamese audiences because it has been a long time since a war - historical film has risen to the top of the box office and could set a revenue record.